honux77/midiraja/README.md

 ## 🚀 Installation (macOS & Linux)

+### 📦 Which version should I use?
+Midiraja is distributed in three distinct flavors to guarantee it runs everywhere:

+1. **`midra` (Standard Native)**: The default.
+Built with GraalVM Native Image.
+It's a single, standalone binary with instant startup time.
+Use this unless you encounter OS compatibility issues (like a "missing glibc" error on older Linux distributions).
+2. **`midrac` (Compatible Bundle)**: A highly compatible distribution that bundles a minimal Java Runtime (JRE) optimized with Project Leyden (AppCDS) for near-native startup speeds.
+It is slightly larger but mathematically guaranteed to run on almost any Linux/macOS environment, regardless of OS age.
+3. **`midrax` (Cross-Platform Fat JAR)**: The ultimate "write once, run anywhere" version.
+It requires you to have **Java 25+** already installed on your system.

 ### 🍺 Option 1: macOS via Homebrew (Recommended for Mac)
 ```bash
 brew tap YOUR_GITHUB_USERNAME/tap